rehierl/node-tree-outliner/3-4-0-design-5.md

 parent's exit event.

 **CLARIFICATION**
-The only events that can be used to generically limit the scope of a section by default are: (1) the exit events of the sectioning nodes, and (2) the exit events of their parent nodes.
+The only events that can be used to generically limit a section's default scope are: (1) the exit events of the sectioning nodes, and (2) the exit events of their parent nodes.

-Note that these events are in general independent of the specific type of section.
-That is, additional types of sectioning nodes would have to add even further requirements if they intended to use other events.
-Because of that, only these two events can be used to end a section.

 <!-- ======================================================================= -->
 ## the default scope

-As mentioned above, it is technically possible to generically limit the scope of a section.
-Because of that, the next question is: Would it be reasonable to restrict the scope of a section by definition?
+The next question is: Would it reasonable to use the definition of a sectioning node to restrict the default scope of a section?

-On a side note: What is the value of a data format, if it does not allow an algorithm to produce consistent results?

 ```
 1) ... n1:s </parent> n2:s ...
 2) ... <group> n1:s </parent> n2:s </group> ...
 ```

 Assumed that nodes `n1` and `n2` are the only top-level nodes of section `s` and that `n2` is the first subsequent node after `n1`'s parent is exited.
-Note that this parent node will either be the sectioning node's parent, or the sectioning node itself.

-Obviously, consistent transformations (and consequently dynamic support) are not possible, if a section contains top-level nodes that belong to different parent nodes.
-Because of that, unrestricted sections need to end with the first node's parent node.
-That is, the parent's exit event must be used to close the corresponding section.
+Obviously, consistent transformations (and consequently dynamic support) are unreasonably difficult (if not impossible), if a section contains top-level nodes that belong to different parent nodes.
+Because of that, sections need to end with the exit event of the first node's parent node.

 **DEFINITION**
-The parent node of a section's top-level nodes will be referred to as the section's parent container.
+The parent node of a section's first node is said to be the section's "parent container".

-Note that the exact definition of a section's parent container must depend on the definition of the corresponding sectioning node.
-The parent container would otherwise be undefined for as long as a section has no first node and, because of that, an algorithm could not decide when it needs to close the corresponding section.
-Again, optional subsequent nodes, which might close the declared section, are outside of the sectioning node's context.

-**CLARIFICATION**
+Note that the parent container of a section either is the section's sectioning node (type-1), or the parent node of its sectioning node (type-2).

-Allowing to let a section to reach past its parent container can potentially add a descendant of a presequent sibling to the context of a subsequent node.
-As such, this option would be in conflict with the current definition of "the context of a node".
+Note that allowing a section to contain nodes, that are subsequent to its parent container's exit event, can potentially add a descendant of a presequent sibling to the context of a subsequent node.
+Such an option would therefore be in conflict with the current definition of "the context of a node".

 ### type-1, first child